 Consider coming in early December to get to know the students and start training them for skating and hockey.
 Our girls form a hockey team for local tournaments, and volunteer coaches have been great.
 We would also love to have someone teach figure skating.

-SECMOL has an English teacher, and we do not ask inexperienced untrained volunteers to teach formal classes.
+SECMOL has an English teacher, and we do not ask inexperienced untrained volunteers to teach classes.
 Thirty students who are dropouts or have failed the Class 10 exam in their villages stay at SECMOL Campus for “Foundation Year” from March to February.
 One of their main goals is to improve their English, because higher education in India is in English, and most jobs require some English.
 We also teach basic and practical maths, science and social studies.
 SECMOL staff teach the regular classes, but volunteers who are skilled teachers sometimes introduce exciting new ways of teaching and learning.
 An experienced or trained teacher could either teach directly or help our staff with teaching materials and methods.

 Sometimes when we get an extra volunteer with teaching skills, we send them out to teach in other schools.
 Some volunteers have walked daily to the Phey Monastery School 3 km away to teach there.
-Others have gone to stay in remote villages and help with teaching there.
+Others have gone to stay in remote villages and help with teaching in schools there.

 A domestic (Indian) volunteer who can coach small groups for 10th class exams in April-May or October-November can be an asset.
 The subjects are maths, Urdu, Hindi, social studies, and science.
 At the beginning of Foundation Year the student’s English level will be too low for such classes, so you would have to know Hindi or Urdu to do this in April-May.
 Generally, Indian volunteers understand the exam system, whereas foreign volunteers get frustrated and outraged when they learn about the Indian exam system.

 Ladakhis who have just finished 10th class (age 16-18) attend the camps.
-The purpose is to expose them to social and environmental ideas at this critical juncture of their lives, to build up their confidence, and to try to fill in some education that their schools miss, especially environmental and Ladakh-specific knowledge.
+The purpose is to expose them to social and environmental ideas at this critical juncture of their lives, to boost their confidence, and to try to fill in some education that their schools miss, especially environmental and Ladakh-specific knowledge.
 Since SECMOL’s first camps in 1992, the chance to learn English through conversation with volunteers has been a major draw for Ladakhi youth.

 In order to satisfy so many youth, it is great to have enough volunteers for English “conversation class”, joining daily work with the campers, and teaching us new games, exercise, yoga, activities, etc. Our teachers teach the academic classes and organise the conversation topics or games.
 You don’t need perfect English for conversation, just a friendly interest in Ladakh and in sharing your time and views with these young Ladakhis.

 Volunteers stay at our campus 16 km from Leh town.
 The meals are vegetarian, and we have clean drinking water for you.
 Our buildings are all solar powered and solar heated, so you are welcome at any time of year.

-In fact, winter is a fine time to come to Ladakh, when all the tourists are gone.
+Volunteers share rooms, up to four per room.
+The bathing block is not attached to the bedrooms, and the toilets are traditional Ladakhi dry composting toilets.
 We provide bedding and blankets, but if you come in winter you might like to have your own sleeping bag, if you happen to own one.

 The facilities at SECMOL (electricity, water, class timing, purchasing food and supplies, etc) are run and maintained by the students, with some advice from teacher/managers.
 Things may not be as perfectly organised as in your home place, but we ask you to try to take an attitude of helping out rather than complaining.